-It would have been not only irresponsible, but also impossible to write for a website about Austria without reporting about the countries pastries.
-We have therefore taken it upon us to thoroughly investigate Austria cafés and confectioneries, to test their pastries.
-Austrian culture I have always had a sweet tooth and a love for pastry. […]
+It would have been irresponsible and impossible to write for a website about Austria without reporting about the country’s pastries.
+We have therefore taken it upon ourselves to thoroughly investigate Austria cafés and confectioneries, to test their pastries.
+Austrian culture I have always had a sweet tooth and a love for pastry.
+Austria is nothing […]

 Relax at a Spa

-Therme Wien to the south of the city is Europe’s biggest and most modern city spa.
-Its waters are heated by sulphur springs, which were popular even as far back as the Roman times.
-On a cold winterday in Vienna the 26 pools and 25 sauna and steam rooms are the perfect retreat.
-Although it’s located in Oberlaa, on the southern outskirts of Vienna, it can be reached quickly from the city center with subway line U1.
+Therme Wien, to the city’s south, is Europe’s most extensive and modern city spa.
+Its waters are heated by sulphur springs, popular even as far back as Roman times.
+On a cold winter day in Vienna, the 26 pools and 25 saunas and steam rooms are the perfect retreats.
+Although it’s located in Oberlaa, on the southern outskirts of Vienna, it can be reached quickly from the city centre with subway line U1.

 Get close up to sharks and monkeys

-The house of the sea as it is called in English (Haus des Meeres) is actually not only an aquarium, as it also houses a mini zoo.
+Haus des Meeres, or “the house of the sea” as it is called in English is actually not only an aquarium, as it also houses a mini zoo.
 The idea is to show nature in interaction, from the fish in the water to the birds in the trees.
 Haus des Meeres has 11 floors where they display fish from both salt and fresh water.
 In addition, a small tropical house has been added, where you can observe the nature from the forest floor and the alligator dam and right up to the tree canopies.
 Birds fly to your head and little monkeys are swinging in the trees.
 This is the closest you can get to the jungle without actually going there.

 For more info: Haus des Meeres Aqua Terra Zoo